KarelKubat/hrid/README.md

 ## Package hrid/conv

 This package is respoonsible for the actual conversion.
-It can be directly called from your program if you don't care about padding or grouping in the string representations.
+It can be directly called from your program if you don't care about padding, grouping or case-insensitivity in the string representations.

 ### Synopsis